Forgetting-MarI: LLM Unlearning via Marginal Information Regularization: Conclusion

 The combination of strong empirical results and theoretical foundations represents a significant advancement in machine unlearning for LLMs.
 However, several important directions remain for future research.
 First, while our theoretical guarantees provide valuable insights into the method's behavior, there is still a gap between theoretical bounds and the practical performance we observed.
 For example, it is still unknown how Forgetting-MarI finds the unearthed baseline with certainty.
 Bridging this gap could lead to tighter analysis and potentially improved algorithms.

 Second, our work highlights the importance of parameter selection in unlearning effectiveness.
 Developing principled approaches for optimal parameter tuning, especially with theoretical guidance, remains an open challenge that could significantly enhance the practicality of unlearning methods.
-Additionally, future work could explore the scalability of our approach to even larger models and datasets, investigate our method's robustness across different model architectures and domains, and the principles of our approach could be applied to models trained on other data modalities.
+Additionally, future work could explore the scalability of our approach to even larger models and datasets, investigate our method's robustness across different model architectures and domains, replace retain set with new data set to remove retain access assumption or for more robust fine-tuning, and the principles of our approach could be applied to models trained on other data modalities.

 As LLMs continue to grow in capability and deployment, developing reliable and theoretically grounded unlearning methods becomes increasingly important for responsible AI development and deployment.
 Forgetting-MarI is an important step towards that end. \footnote{During the preparation of this work, the authors used large language model ChatGPT by OpenAI to refine the language and enhance readability.
 After using this tool or service, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.}